GisungSim/GisungSim.github.io/index.md

 My vision encompasses both the pursuit of fundamental physics beyond the Standard Model and the development of future technologies that can improve people's lives in various fields.

 In line with this vision, my key experiment has involved generating squeezed states of light.
 Starting from scratch, I putted hard efforts to this goal.
-After many trials, I have recently succeeded! [more detail](/research-experiment/)
+After overcoming many problems, I have recently succeeded! [more detail](/research-experiment/)

 This achievement is now leading to various exciting research subjects:
 - Quantum-enhanced electric field sensing with a Rydberg atom